United States home front during World War II: Teenagers

 With the war's ever-increasing need for able-bodied men consuming America's labor force in the early 1940s, industry turned to teen-aged boys and girls to fill in as replacements.
 Consequently, many states had to change their child-labor laws to allow these teenagers to work.
 The lures of patriotism, adulthood, and money led many youths to drop out of school and take a defense job.
 Between 1940 and 1944, the number of teenage workers tripled from 870,000 in 1940 to 2.8 million in 1944, while the number of students in public high schools dropped from 6.6 million in 1940 to 5.6 million in 1944, about a million students—and many teachers—took jobs.
 Policymakers did not want high school students to drop out.
 Government agencies, parents, school administrations and employers would cooperate in local "Go-to-School Drives" to encourage high school students to stay whether this be part or full-time.

 The Victory Farm Volunteers under the US Crop Corps accepted teenagers from 14–18 to work in agricultural jobs.
 However some states did lower their age limit with the youngest being 9.
-At the program's peak in 1944 there would be 903,794 volunteers which made it larger than the amount in the Women's Land Army, foreign migrant workers and the amount of prisoners of war who were laborers.
+At the program's peak in 1944 there would be 903,794 volunteers which made it larger than the amount in the Women's Land Army, foreign migrant workers and the number of prisoners of war who were laborers.
 These volunteers were mainly from the cities and urban areas.
 Volunteers mostly worked for three months in the summer and for a fourth if high schools decided to push starting dates back.
 To join, a volunteer needed the consent of their parent(s)/guardian(s).
 There were three types of work environments for the volunteers.
 The most common (80% of volunteers) involved them being transported to a worksite daily via buses or farming trucks and returned home at night.
 Another program involved where volunteers lived with farming families and worked alongside them with about 1 in 5 doing this.
 There was also camps set up which were not very common as only 4% of all VFV volunteers lived there between 1943 & 1945.